Teeth whitening and sensitivity: what you need to know before deciding

 - Jen L

-It is important to be honest about expectations: if you experience a couple of days of sensitivity after whitening, this is normal part of the process.
-However, if you have been living with constant sensitivity for years, to the point that even breathing air bothers you, my professional recommendation as part of our team of dentists in Yucatán would be to reconsider the treatment.
+It’s important to be realistic about your expectations: if you experience a couple of days of sensitivity after a whitening treatment, that’s a normal part of the process.
+However, if you’ve been living with constant sensitivity for years—to the point where even the air you breathe bothers you—my professional recommendation as part of our team of dentists in Yucatán is to reconsider the treatment and help you find other options that better suit your situation to improve your smile.

 It's not just about aesthetics, but about not affecting your quality of life.